County Hires New Public Works Director

-The Board of Supervisors approved an employment agreement today with Daniel “Colt” Esenwein to serve as the County Public Works Director beginning on April 23.
+The Board of Supervisors approved an employment agreement on April 3 with Daniel “Colt” Esenwein to serve as the County Public Works Director beginning on April 23.

 “Colt Esenwein has a reputation as an innovator who takes action to make projects work,” said John Allan Peschong, the Board of Supervisors Chair and District 1 Supervisor for the County of San Luis Obispo.
 “Colt understands the need to build coalitions of support and balance competing interests.
 I’m confident he is a leader who will get the job done and I welcome him to San Luis Obispo County.”

 A registered professional civil engineer with the State of California, Esenwein brings more than 17 years of industry experience to the County of San Luis Obispo.
 In his new role, Esenwein will work closely with the County Administrative Office and oversee the operations of the County Department of Public Works, which has about 300 full-time employees.